skyth3r/Skyth3r.github.io/content/articles/initial-thoughts-on-robinhood-uk.md

 ### No ETFs

 Since Robinhood focuses on the US stock market, it offers US-listed ETFs (Exchange Traded Funds).
-Currently, under local and European regulations, it’s not possible to buy US-listed ETFs in the UK, which leaves investors with only being able to buy shares in single stocks (a lot riskier than buying an ETF).
+Currently, under local and European regulations, it’s not possible to buy US-listed ETFs in the UK, which leaves investors able only to buy shares in single stocks (a lot riskier than buying an ETF).

-I would hope Robinhood offers a localised ETF equivalent offerings similar to their competitors in the UK but given the large focus being buying and selling US stocks and the account being held in USD I don’t think this will happen any time soon.
+I would hope Robinhood offers localised ETF offerings similar to their competitors in the UK but given the large focus being on buying and selling US stocks and the account being held in USD I don’t think this will happen any time soon.

 ## Summary

-Overall while Robinhood’s offering is unique and competitive in terms of fees compared to other brokerages in the UK.
+Overall, Robinhood’s offering is unique and competitive in terms of fees compared to other brokerages in the UK.
 I think it makes more sense to focus on filling up a Stocks and Shares ISA for tax efficiency.

 I would only consider looking into a Robinhood account after fully utilising my ISA allowance first.
-I’m more of a long term passive investor, and I don’t think Robinhood is well suited for passive investors that are looking to solely focus on buying ETFs in a tax efficient investment account.
+I’m more of a long-term passive investor, and I don’t think Robinhood is well suited for passive investors that are looking to solely focus on buying ETFs in a tax-efficient investment account.
 There are other platforms that are better suited for passive investing.

 Of course, this is just my opinion.
 Remember, none of this is financial advice.
 I just wanted to share some initial thoughts on Robinhood’s launch in the UK.